-beneficiaries worked.
-Since that time, the percentage of disabled SSI recipients with earnings has nearly doubled but, at 6.2 percent, remains quite low.
-A somewhat more optimistic picture comes from work by Muller, Scott, and Bye (1996), looking at the work history of SSI recipients.
+Finally, the small amount of research that does exist on the work efforts of SSI recipients suggests that, despite special allowances for SSI recipients who receive earnings (e.g., 1619(a) and (b) status), only a small percentage of disabled adult SSI recipients work.55 In 1976 only 3.4 percent of all disabled adult beneficiaries worked.
+Since that time, the percentage of disabled SSI recipients with earnings has nearly doubled but, at 6.3 percent in 2001, remains quite low.56 A somewhat more optimistic picture comes from work by Muller, Scott, and Bye (1996), looking at the work history of SSI recipients.
 They find that among a sample of SSI beneficiaries coming onto the rolls between 1976 and 1988, approximately one-quarter worked during the time they received benefits.

 In response to the low number of SSI recipients who work, the Social Security Administration has conducted two large-scale return-to-work demonstration projects to study the effectiveness of providing rehabilitation and employment services to SSI beneficiaries.
-The first, the Transitional Employment Training Demonstration (TETD) project, which operated between 1985 and 1987, focused on SSI beneficiaries whose primary condition was mental retardation.
-The second, Project Network, operated between 1992 and 1995 and included SSDI and SSI beneficiaries with a wide range of diagnoses.
+The first, the Transitional Employment Training Demonstration (TETD) project, which operated between 1985 and 1987, focused on SSI between 1992 and 1995 and included SSDI and SSI beneficiaries with a wide range of diagnoses.
 The two demonstration projects were run in a similar fashion.
 Eligible beneficiaries in selected cities were invited to participate in the two projects.
 Volunteers were then randomly assigned to treatment and control groups.
 The treatment groups were provided with rehabilitation and employment services, while the control group was not.
 Using both survey and administrative data, the effectiveness of the rehabilitation and employment services could then be studied by comparing outcomes of the experimental and control groups.